sekuryti/zafl/README.md

 # Zafl (Zipr-based AFL)

 Welcome to *Zafl*, a project to fuzz X86 64-bit binary programs.

+Key features of Zafl:
+* Uses Zipr, a fast, space-efficient binary rewriter to inline AFL-style instrumentations
+  * Preliminary overhead:
+     * On average 20% slower than afl/source code
+     * 15% faster than afl/dyninst
+     * a **lot** faster than afl/QEMU

 ## Installation
 Note that you will need **sudo** privileges to get and install all the required packages.